-Preparing nurse leaders who change lives
+Preparing nurse leaders who change lives.

-Temple University (TU) is one of the world's finest urban Universities and takes pride in being one of the most diverse higher learning institutions in the country.
+Temple University is one of the world's finest urban Universities and takes pride in being one of the most diverse higher learning institutions in the country.
 Temple University, located in the city of Philadelphia, provides opportunities to experience nursing that are unsurpassed by other universities.
 View Curriculum.

-Although there are many undergraduate nursing programs in the U.S., ours stands out as a leader in preparing nurses to care for people within local communities and the world.
 Our undergraduate nursing program provides the foundation to prepare expert nursing clinicians, educators, and leaders focused on primary health care for underserved and vulnerable populations.

 For admissions requirements, read more.